What the heck is the Inchworm Exercise?

-The inch worm exercise is ideally used as part of your warm up to safely stretch out your hamstrings, calves and all the way up the back of your legs.
+The inchworm exercise is ideally used as part of your warm up to safely stretch out your hamstrings, calves and all the way up the back of your legs.
 In fact, head to any Crossfit gym and you are likely to see it being used as part of a dynamic warm up.
+This is one that I often include at the beginning of my online training clients workout plans too.
 The inch worm exercise will prepare your body and your muscles for more challenging strength training or plyometric movements which of course is why it is so popular with Crossfit athletes.
 For me, it is one of my favorite components of a warm up before you complete one of my really challenging HIIT Workouts for Women

 Begin standing with your hips slightly tucked under and your core tight.
 Arms will be down at your sides.